EthicalEarth/i2c_relay_actual/README.md

 -Address of my chip is not 0x38.
 Program not work.

 0) Get address by cmdline: i2cdetect -y 1
-1) Open file main.cc and change address.
+1) Open file main.cpp and change address.
 2) Compile programm.
 Same too if your i2c adapter is not /dev/i2c-1, just change it in function readwritebuffer.